 5. Once you are finished scratching in your designs, you can take some pompoms and glue them to the top of your hat.
 We used white glue for this and it worked great.

 I love how colorful this winter hat craft turned out!
-Scratch art is so fun for kids, both my daughter and I had a lot of fun scratching in our designs.
-We will definitely use this technique again in another project.
+Scratch art is so fun for kids they will want to make more than one.

 Winter Tree Painting with Cotton Balls